munna9/devops-codes/candidate-jobs/README.md

-obsidian-cookbook
+candidate-jobs-cookbook
 =========================
-Deploy and configure  operations on obsidian cookbook.
+Deploy and configure  operations on candidate-jobs cookbook.

 Requirements
 ------------